nnbaocuong99/Activedev-badge-bot/readme.md

 - if you:

-> 1. cloned the repo: run the `git clone https://github.com/nnbaocuong99/archived-badge-bot` cd into the folder then `npm run run ur_bot_token`
+> 1. cloned the repo: run the `git clone https://github.com/nnbaocuong99/archived-badge-bot` cd into the folder then `npm run ur_bot_token`

-> 2. already cloned or download: basically paste it into the directory u want and run the command `npm run run ur_bot_token`
+> 2. already cloned or download: basically paste it into the directory u want and run the command `npm run ur_bot_token`

 ---